Payday 2: Gameplay

-The game consists of a variety of heists that the player can opt to either carry out by themselves, with the AI, or as part of a multiplayer game.
+The game consists of a variety of heists that the player can opt to either carry out by themselves, with the AI; or as part of a multiplayer game.
 There are heists such as bank robberies, drug trafficking runs, rigging an election, or stealing smuggled nuclear warheads.
 Some of the heists put a large emphasis on stealth, often leading to bonus experience points and money on completion, and certain heists can only be done in stealth.

 The level selection menu is styled as a fictional website, Crime.net, where missions pop up periodically as contracts in a map of Washington, D.C.
 The player can pick up an open contract, join a contract another player has started, or buy a contract with in-game money in an offshore bank account.
 There are seven difficulty levels: Normal, Hard, Very Hard, Overkill, Mayhem, Death Wish, and Death Sentence, with increased money and experience payouts for higher difficulty levels.
 Some contracts in Payday 2 take place over multiple days, with each day represented by a separate level with different objectives.
 After certain days of heists are completed in 'loud' (in which the alarm has sounded) the game may add an escape level, where the players' original escape is thwarted and they must survive to reach their backup getaway.

 Many jobs in Payday 2 can be completed in stealth.
-If the player avoid getting caught on camera, evade or silently kill security guards, do not kill more than four guards with pagers and keep any civilian witnesses from calling the police, the alarm will not be raised and the players will receive an experience bonus.
+If the player can avoid getting caught on camera, evade or silently kill security guards, do not kill more than four guards with pagers and keep any civilian witnesses from calling the police, the alarm will not be raised and the players will receive an experience bonus.
 Otherwise, players will have to achieve their objectives, carry out any loot they find to a drop-off point, and reach their escape point under the pressure of constant police assault waves.
 Most of the enemies are SWAT units sourced from D.C. police, then FBI SWAT, GenSec private security contractors and finally the Department of Homeland Security (referred to in-game as the "Department of Homeland Surveillance") as difficulty increases.
 Mixed in with these are special units; all versions of Payday 2 include the "Shield" and the "Taser" - both named for their signature equipment, the "Bulldozer" - a SWAT team member in a modified near-bulletproof bomb suit, snipers, and the "Cloaker" - an infiltration and hand-to-hand combat expert.
 Exclusive to the PC and Crimewave editions are near-indestructible SWAT van turrets, capable of area denial, a medic capable of returning an enforcer to full health with no status effects, and Captain Winters, a well-protected veteran police officer who sustains assaults and buffs enemies until he can be driven off.